 - 8 Repairing Parent-Child Relationships & Healing Asthma

-As you’ll see today and in post 3, it’s because life experiences interact with and alter our genes.
+As you’ll see today and in the next post, it’s because life experiences interact with and alter our genes.

 My Own Experience of Asthma